jvo203/fits_web_ql/README.md

 # fits_web_ql
-A next-generation re-write of the C/C++ FITSWebQL in Rust.
+A next-generation Rust re-write of the C/C++ FITSWebQL.
 The previous C/C++ version can still be found here:

 http://jvo.nao.ac.jp/~chris/fitswebql.html